 Now don’t expect to get free, actionable knowledge with this question, especially if you are interviewing a firm you would like to hire.
 But any designer you are interviewing should at least have a passing knowledge of your site and where improvements could be made.

 You also want to be sure you are hiring someone that is comfortable giving criticism.
 A web designer that’s not going to tell you what they think is wrong with your ideas or website isn’t going to be much help to you if you’re hiring them for their expertise.

 A designer’s portfolio should showcase a wide variety of skills and they should be able to speak thoughtfully about each of their websites.
-Great designers should also be able to talk to the results of each of their projects.
+Great designers should also be able to talk about the results of each of their projects.